Qovery/scaleway-api-rs/docs/ClustersApi.md

 ## upgrade_cluster

-> crate::models::ScalewayK8sV1Cluster upgrade_cluster(region, cluster_id, inline_object34)
+> models::ScalewayPeriodK8sPeriodV1PeriodCluster upgrade_cluster(region, cluster_id, upgrade_cluster_request)
-Upgrade a cluster
+Upgrade a Cluster

-This method allows to upgrade a specific Kubernetes cluster and/or its associated pools to a specific and supported Kubernetes version.
+Upgrade a specific Kubernetes cluster and possibly its associated pools to a specific and supported Kubernetes version.

 ### Parameters